 Clearwater Regional Fire Rescue Services (CRFRS) was established 1999 when the Emergency Services from Clearwater County, Town of Rocky Mountain House, and Village of Caroline were combined.
 CRFRS protects Clearwater County and the municipalities with five stations.
 The fire stations are located in Nordegg, Rocky Mountain House, Leslieville, Condor, and Caroline.
 With these five stations, the Fire Rescue Services provide Fire Suppression, Vehicle Extrication, First Medical Response, Water Rescue, Ice Rescue, and Public Education services to the residents of Clearwater County and area.

-to be redirected to the CRFRS website - which provides more information on CRFRS stations, how to become a volunteer.
+to be redirected to the CRFRS website - which provides more information on CRFRS stations, how to become a Paid on Call firefighter.

 Fire Bans - Frequently Asked Questions